mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

         function try_identify_mod_loader(self)

-            Does some clever lookup for identifying the mod loader
+            Does some lookup for identifying the mod loader

                     variable self.assigned_mod_loader